Method-Recycling/debugprobe/README.md

+# Method Test Jig V2

+The test jig is based on a fork of the raspberry pi pico debug probe.

+The device has 2 modes:
+- Debug probe
+    - Essentially the same functionality as the base pico debugprobe
+    - Enables DUT power rail by default

+- Test jig
+    - For use with the device comissioner (specifically test_jig.py)

+The mode is set via the mode switch.
+This switch is read on device initialisation, so to change mode the device will have to be power cycled.

 # Debugprobe

 Firmware source for the Raspberry Pi Debug Probe SWD/UART accessory.
 Can also be run on a Raspberry Pi Pico.